rspeer/python-ftfy/docs/index.rst

 Of course you're better off if your input is decoded properly and has no glitches.
 But you often don't have any control over your input; it's someone else's mistake, but it's your problem now. ftfy will do everything it can to fix the problem.

-ftfy is a heuristic that was designed (not machine-learned) by Robyn Speer, at Luminoso.
+ftfy is a heuristic that was designed (not machine-learned) by Robyn Speer.
 If you use ftfy in research, including pre-processing your language model data, you need to cite it: see :ref:`cite`.

 .. toctree::
    :maxdepth: 1